Event & Business Categories

 IN THIS ARTICLE

-Organizing your Event listings with categories & subcategories will make it easier for visitors to find what they're looking.
-It allows site users to filter events into smaller groups, while also making it easier for you to manage the information in Spark.
+Organizing your Event and Business listings with categories & subcategories will make it easier for visitors to find what they're looking.
+It allows site users to filter all events or businesses into smaller groups, while also making it easier for you to manage the information in Spark.

-• Categories can be either Active or Inactive, which can affect the visibility of connected events.
+- Categories can be Active or Inactive.
+Deactivated categories will prohibit the visibility of connected events and businesses.

-• Events can be associated with multiple categories and subcategories.
+Events and Businesses can be associated with multiple categories and subcategories if applicable.

-• Categories are managed among all the other pages of your site.
-So, in addition to the locations shown below, you'll also see the categories somewhere within your Site Map.
-The specific location will be unique on your site because these dashboards can be moved from section to section, the same as your dynamic pages.
+The specific Site Map location will be unique on your site because these dashboards can be moved from section to section, the same as your dynamic pages.

 Category Control